The Complete Short Sale Process From Beginning to End

 - A second negotiator might be assigned.
 This can take another 30 days.

 - The file is sent for review based on the pooling and services agreement.
-This can take two weeks to 30 days.
+This can take from two weeks to 30 days.

 - The bank might then request that all parties sign an "arm's-length" affidavit.